COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - We met up 3 times this week and discussed areas that we were struggling in and needed help

 ### Things to work on / Reflection
-- We need to ensure that we are understanding the code that others are writing and leaving more in depth reviews of code. we dont just want to review code by running the tests.
-- We need to work on reducing code repitition.
-There are a lot of features that overlap and we are rewriting a lot of code. this will need ot be refactored later on to ensure no code overlap occurs
+We need to ensure that we are understanding the code that others are writing and leaving more in depth reviews of code.
+We dont want to just review code by running the tests and not actually understanding what each other are doing.
+Additoinally, we need to work on reducing code repitition.
+There are a lot of features that overlap and we are rewriting a lot of code. this will need ot be refactored later on to ensure no code overlap occurs.
+Aside from that, there were a few PR's that needed to get pushed before new features could be added.
+We created a new document this week that helped keep track of hierarchical devlopment which lets us push features that need to be completed before hand, instead of creating random features and joining them later.

 ### Peer Evaluations
 | Reviewer | Reviewee | Focus Area |